lwimmer/rmbt-client/README.md

 # rmbt-client - RMBT speed measurement client in C

+*This project is a result of the master thesis ["Platform for Measuring Mobile Broadband Performance Analysis and Implementation"](http://katalog.ub.tuwien.ac.at/AC15450655).
+Detailed documentation can be found in the thesis.*

 For more information about RMBT see also:

 * RMBT server: https://github.com/rtr-nettest/rmbt-server